privacytools/privacytools.io/.github/CONTRIBUTING.md

 ### Software
 - Must be able to download over encrypted network (can be a mirror)
-- Must be free software
+- Must be open source software

 ### Encryption
 - Only verifiable encryption is to be trusted